Chamberlain91/Heirloom/README.md

 1. Clone this repository.
 2. Build or Run Examples
    * Run `dotnet build -c Release` in the solution or project folder
-     * Note: The solution build may fail because of experimental projects.
    * Run `dotnet run -c Release` in any example project folder

-*The projects are set to the standard `AnyCpu` platform, but it is important to note the native binaries are 64 bit.*
+*The projects are set to the standard `AnyCpu` configuration, but it is important to note the native binaries are actually 64-bit.
+This framework does not currently support 32-bit*.

 ## Overview

 **Note:** *Some projects may exist in the the repository (especially in a development branch) that are not mentioned here.
 You should consider these projects as experimental or 'in early development' and not rely on them whatsoever.*

-#### Heirloom.Core
+#### Heirloom

-The heart of **Heirloom** is the hardware accelerated 2D drawing.
-This includes features to *draw images, text and other shapes* with **support for shaders** and other compositing effects.
-In addition, Heirloom provides a collection of mathematical data types and functions useful for 2D math.
+`Mathematics` - Heirloom provides a collection of mathematical data types and functions useful for 2D math.
 Includes tools and utilities for manipulating and creating vectors, matrices, polygons and other shapes.

+`Drawing` - The heart of **Heirloom** is the hardware accelerated 2D drawing.
+This includes features to *draw images, text and other shapes* with **support for GLSL shaders**.

-The `Sound` API provides mechanisms for controllnig audio playback, audio groups, effect chains (such as reverb) and more.
+`Sound` - **Heirloom** also supports an Audio API that allows audio playback, audio groups, effect chains (such as reverb) and more.
 Sound data can be either streamed from disk or loaded into memory first.
 Audio groups allow the user to mix sounds and apply effects in bulk.
+This API support decoding `.ogg`, `.mp3` and `.wav` files.

-Additionally, Heirloom gives the user access to data structures and utility functions for general quality of life.
+`Collections` - Additionally, Heirloom gives the user access to data structures and utility functions for quality of life.
 For example, Heirloom contains data structures like `Grid<T>`, `BvhSpatialCollection<T>` and `Graph<T>` and functions like heuristic based search and stable sorting.

 #### Heirloom.Desktop

-Provides the complete backend for drawing, audio and user input on desktop platforms.
-This library gives the user the ability to create and manage windows.
-Implemented over `GLFW` and depends on `Heirloom.OpenGLES` and `Heirloom.MiniAudio`.

-#### Heirloom.OpenGLES

-Provides an implementation of the graphics system over `OpenGL ES 3.1` core features.
+Provides the native binaries for desktop platforms (Windows, Linux and macOS).

-#### Heirloom.MiniAudio
+#### Heirloom.Android

-Provides an implementation for audio playback over `miniaudio`.
-* Supports `.ogg` and `.mp3`
+Provides the native binaries for Android platform.

 ## License